ValMobile/RealisticSurvival-Wiki/pages/Editing-Config-Files.md

 Editing configuration files requires strict adherence to YAML formatting and Spigot API naming conventions.
 A basic understanding of programming will also be needed.
 Since most users will not be experienced with YAML, the Spigot API, or programming, explanations have been provided below.

 ## YAML
-“YAML Ain’t markup language" or YAML is a data serialization language which is designed to be human-friendly and work well with other programming languages for everyday tasks.
+“YAML Ain’t markup language" or YAML is a data serialization language designed to be human-friendly and work well with other programming languages for everyday tasks.

-Two skills you will need to know how to do are creating key-value pairs and adding to a list.
+YAML syntax is in-depth, but as a user, you will only need to know how to create key-value pairs and add to a list.

 ### Creating Key-value Pairs
 A key-value pair consists of a key, a colon, and its value.

-For example, in `config.yml`, you must add a key containing each of your worlds and a boolean to specify whether a module will be enabled on that world.
+As an example, in `config.yml`, you must add a key containing each of your worlds and a boolean to specify whether a module will be enabled on that world.
 The key-value pairs would look like this:

 `world: true`